 The governing body

 The governing body will also review this behaviour policy in conjunction with the headteacher and monitor the policy’s effectiveness, holding the headteacher to account for its implementation.
+This review will follow Government guidance Behaviour and Discipline in Schools.

 The headteacher